newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

   in the repo and branch specified in the `siteMetadata`.
 If the `repository` is not specified, this will return `null`.
 Set this value to `null` to disable the default behavior.
+- `oneTrustID`: The _OneTrust_ ID to be used when adding the cookie consent snippet.
+  This is optional and, if not set, the snippet will not be included in the `<head>`.

 ### Options